Skip to main content

 Reflections on the New FDA Clinical Pharmacology Guidance for Antibody-Drug Conjugates

-The guidance provides a framework for ADC drug developers, particularly in the context of the cytotoxic small molecule drug or payload.
-The guidance covers many areas central to clinical pharmacology including bioanalytical methods, dosing strategies, dose- and exposure-response analysis, intrinsic factors, QTc assessments of proarrhythmic potential, immunogenicity, pharmacogenomics, and drug-drug interactions (DDIs).
+The guidance provides a framework for ADC drug developers, particularly for the payload.
+The guidance covers many areas central to clinical pharmacology including:

-From an ADC point of view, the guidance shares insights on specific analytic moieties, including free and total antibody, free small molecule, linker, and pharmacologically active metabolite of small molecule.
-Whilst the guidance acknowledges the challenges related to dose adjustments based on intrinsic and extrinsic factors, many topics are consistent with how the agency has shared its feedback on individual programs and/or existing clinical pharmacology guidance.
+The guidance shares insights on specific ADC analytic moieties, including free and total antibody, free small molecule, linker, and pharmacologically active small molecule metabolites.
+It acknowledges the challenges related to dose adjustments based on patient intrinsic and extrinsic factors.
+Many topics are consistent with the agency’s feedback on individual programs and/or existing clinical pharmacology guidance.

 Bioanalysis

 Figure 2.
-ADCs are heterogeneous mixtures of molecules that differ in the number of small molecule drugs conjugated to a monoclonal antibody.
+ADCs are heterogeneous mixtures of molecules.
+The number of small molecule drugs conjugated to a monoclonal antibody varies.

-The guidance stipulates that the exposure-response analyses should be conducted for safety and efficacy with the ADC, its constituent parts, and pharmacologically active metabolites, if any, to support dose selection.
-Notably, in later development, the guidance stipulates that justification could be provided for not conducting exposure-response analyses with an ADC constituent part or pharmacologically active metabolites depending on certain situations.
-It further states that if the antibody target is shed significantly into the systemic circulation, exposure-response analyses should only be conducted with the ADC and/or total antibody that is not bound to the shed target in circulation.
+To support dose selection, conduct exposure-response analyses of clinical trials for safety and efficacy with the ADC, its constituents, and any pharmacologically active metabolites.
+In later development, justification could be provided for not conducting exposure-response analyses with an ADC constituent or pharmacologically active metabolites.
+If the antibody target is shed significantly into the systemic circulation, exposure-response analyses should only be conducted with the ADC and/or total antibody that is unbound to the circulating shed target.

-Developing E/R models for ADCs presents several challenges including presence of multiple analytes for ADCs with their own physiochemical characteristics that may impact disposition, the changing nature of the ADC with regard to DARs in vivo, as well as the possible immunogenicity that can lead to anti-drug antibody (ADA) formation.
+Developing E/R models for ADCs presents several challenges.
+These include the presence of multiple analytes for ADCs with physiochemical characteristics that may impact disposition, the changing nature of the ADC regarding DARs in vivo, as well as potential immunogenicity that can cause anti-drug antibody (ADA) formation.

-The guidance confirms that the unconjugated payload is the only part of the ADC with potential risk for QT prolongation (Figure 3).
-Any QT assessment plan for an ADC development program should consider all the factors that would be part of an QT assessment for a small-molecule drug.
+The unconjugated payload is the only part of the ADC with potential risk for QT prolongation (Figure 3).
+Any ADC QT assessment plan should consider all the factors in a small-molecule drug QT assessment.

 Figure 3.
 Components of a normal ECG

 The ADC is unlikely to interact with the human Ether-à-go-go-Related Gene (hERG) channel because of the low concentrations of circulating payload after ADC dosing.
 In general, a cQT analysis showing no meaningful effect should support a TQT study waiver.
-When time-matched PK and QT samples are not collected, the ICH E14 guideline allows one to use modeled concentrations.
+When time-matched PK and QT samples aren’t collected, the ICH E14 guideline allows using modeled concentrations.

-This aspect should not be taken lightly because the agency can request clinical assessment of QT prolongation risk.
-Summary basis of approvals for both brentuximab-vedotin and trastuzumab-emtansine, both indicate that studies were done to evaluate the effects on QTc interval in patients with CD30 positive hematologic malignancies (for brentuximab-vedontin) and in HER2-positive metastatic breast cancer (for trastuzumab emtansine).
+Don’t take this aspect lightly!
+The agency can request clinical assessment of QT prolongation risk.
+Studies were done to evaluate the risk of QTc prolongation in patients with CD30-positive hematologic malignancies (for brentuximab-vedontin) and HER2-positive metastatic breast cancer patients (for trastuzumab emtansine).

-The guidance stipulates that ADC development programs should include an in vitro DDI risk assessment for the unconjugated payload and pharmacologically active metabolites, if any, as both a perpetrator and a victim using both CYP enzyme- and transporter-related assays.
-The FDA could recommend that the sponsor conduct an in vivo DDI evaluation of the unconjugated payload as a victim and considers physiologically-based pharmacokinetic (PBPK) modeling to be appropriate to characterize the probability of an effect.
-The guidance further states that the FDA could recommend assessing the DDI potential for the antibody component.
+ADC development programs should assess in vitro DDI risk for the unconjugated payload and pharmacologically active metabolites, if any, as both a perpetrator and a victim using both CYP enzyme- and transporter-related assays.
+The FDA could recommend that the sponsor conduct an in vivo DDI evaluation of the unconjugated payload as a victim and consider physiologically-based pharmacokinetic (PBPK) modeling for characterizing the probability of an effect.
+The FDA could also recommend assessing the DDI potential for the antibody component.

-In general, extensive in vitro DDI risk assessment is very helpful in rationalizing that no clinical DDI studies are needed.
-The FDA supports the use of PBPK modeling which could be used to further strengthen the evidence.
-While the agency has borrowed drug interaction information from other approved ADCs, such an approach by a sponsor may be limited to situations where there is a right of reference.
+In general, extensive in vitro DDI risk assessment helps rationalize clinical DDI study waivers.
+The FDA supports using PBPK modeling to strengthen the evidence.
+The agency has borrowed drug interaction information from other approved ADCs.
+A sponsor taking such an approach may be limited to situations with right of reference.

-In summary, nothing is new in the latest ADC clinical pharmacology guidance.
-However, this guidance will help sponsors pay attention to several considerations including, but not limited to:
+In summary, little is new in the latest ADC clinical pharmacology guidance.
+However, this guidance will help sponsors pay attention to several considerations including:

 • In vitro and in vivo ADME characterization during preclinical development, including identification of metabolites and determining their pharmacological activity